thriveweb/deking-new/content/posts/2020-12-21-deck-furniture-ideas.md

 The perfect deck is the one designed especially for you.
 DeKing Decks can help create your ideal deck and give advice on the furniture once completed.
 [Contact us](https://www.dekingdecks.com.au/contact/) today for more information.

-DeKing Decks servicing the following areas: Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay,  Gold Coast, Toowoomba, Lockyer Valley and Scenic Rim.
+DeKing Decks servicing the following areas: Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay,  Gold Coast, Lockyer Valley and Scenic Rim.